Fuel duty cut by 5p a litre to help motorists

 Motoring group RAC said the cut would take £3.30 off the cost of filling a typical 55-litre family car.

-Supermarket chain Asda said it would reduce its pump prices 6p a litre, including a 1p reduction in VAT.
+Supermarket chain Asda said it would reduce its pump prices by 6p a litre, including a 1p reduction in VAT.

-The average price of a litre of petrol has risen more than 40p a litre since last year's Spring Statement, which means the government is getting an extra 7p per litre in VAT, which is the other tax the government imposes on fuel.
+The average price of a litre of petrol has risen by more than 40p since last year's Spring Statement, which means the government is getting an extra 7p per litre in VAT, which is the other tax the government imposes on fuel.

 Diesel prices are up by nearly 50p a litre, almost 9p of which is VAT.